TeamBulbbot/docs/docs/introduction/intro.md

 - ### **It's Free**
     Have we mentioned Bulbbot is completely free?
-No commands are locked behind the payment wall, you can customize absolutely everything without paying a single cent.
-We however do have a special (link to premium when finished) for our amazing Patrons that want to support Bulbbot's development!
+All of the core features are totally free and just certain commands locked behind a paywall to support us a developers.
+For more info read [this](../Premium/about-premium.md).

 # Why wait?
 You can [invite](https://bulbbot.rocks/invite) Bulbbot to your server in just a few clicks and completely for free to make the moderator job on your server just a bit easier!